aayushsahu3010/Sentiment-distelbert/README.md

 ## Overview
 This sentiment analysis project focuses on understanding and classifying the sentiment expressed in product reviews.
 The project encompasses three distinct phases, each contributing to the comprehensive sentiment analysis pipeline.
+Leveraging a subset of the amazon_polarity dataset, the project employs two powerful models: an LSTM model with GloVe embeddings and a fine-tuned DistilBERT.
+The LSTM model achieved an accuracy of 80.40%, while the DistilBERT model outperformed with an impressive 90.75% accuracy.
+Additionally, a user-friendly Streamlit app was developed to provide real-time sentiment analysis capabilities, ensuring seamless deployment for end-users.

 **Phase 1: Exploratory Data Analysis (EDA) and LSTM Model**